-As a result of the Transactions, during 2008 \$315 million of the term loan will mature (assuming no voluntary or mandatory prepayments or incremental term loan) and, under the notes, holders will have the right to put the full amount of the notes to us for cash payment.
+As a result of the Transactions, during 2008 \$280 million of the term loan will mature (assuming no voluntary or mandatory prepayments or incremental term loan) and, under the notes, holders will have the right to put the full amount of the notes to us for cash payment on January 15, 2009.
 We may not pay the purchase price for this redemption in shares of our common stock.